microsoft/accessibility-insights-action/docs/ado-extension-usage.md

   inputs:
       url: 'http://localhost:12345/'
       baselineFile: '$(Build.SourcesDirectory)/baselines/my-web-site.baseline'

-- publish: '$(System.DefaultWorkingDirectory)/_accessibility-reports'
-  displayName: Upload report artifacts
-  condition: succeededOrFailed()
-  artifact: 'accessibility-reports'
 ```

 ## Viewing results

+-   Summary results along with a link to report artifacts are output in both the task log and in the Extensions tab of the pipeline run.
+To view the task log, click into the job and then click on the accessibilityinsights task.
--   An HTML report containing detailed results is saved to disk.
-To view it, you need to have added the step to upload artifacts to your yml file (see [Basic template](#basic-template)).
-Navigate to Artifacts from the build.
+-   An HTML report containing detailed results is saved as a pipeline artifact.
+To view it, navigate to Artifacts from the build.
 Under `accessibility-reports`, you'll find the downloadable report labeled `index.html`.

--   If the workflow was triggered by a pull request, the action should leave a comment on the Azure DevOps pull request with results.
-The extension does not leave comments on repos in GitHub.

 ## Blocking pull requests